Laura Bragg: Other work

 Bragg was also a cofounder of the Poetry Society of South Carolina in 1920 along with DuBose Heyward, Josephine Pinckney, Hervey Allen and John Bennett.
 The Society held readings, lectures, and smaller poetry critiques, giving out awards for poetry as well.
 Bragg had a Society poetry prize named for herself, which awarded the ‘‘best poem of local color possessing a universal appeal."
 She also helped found the Southern States Art League and the Southern Museum Conference.

 Bragg had a lifelong interest in biology.
 She published "Preliminary List of the Ferns of the Coast Region of South Carolina North of Charleston," an article on the ferns of coastal South Carolina, in the American Fern Journal in 1914 and conducted fieldwork on South Carolina plants as part of her work at the Charleston Museum.
 Bragg adapted natural sciences curriculum, changing references to local plants to allow students a richer educational experience.

 Bragg taught a post-graduate museum studies course at Columbia Teacher's College in New York City during their summer session in the 1920s.

+Bragg is listed as the 'nature study' teacher at the Confederate College in Charleston, South Carolina for the 1913-1914 school year.